 - Avoid any sugar-based ferments (kombucha, jun, water kefir).
 Pets don’t have great oral hygiene and the sugar/acid combo is not great for their teeth.

 - Sauerkraut: Cabbage is perfectly fine for pets.
-If you want to give your furry friends some probiotic sauerkraut, make them their own little jar without any added spices or flavours.
+If you want to give your furry friends some probiotic sauerkraut, make them their own little jar without any added spices or flavors.
 Just salt and cabbage is perfect.
 Then rinse off a bit of the salt before feeding it to them.

 - Pickled carrots: Carrots are another really pet-friendly vegetable.
 Dice plain fermented carrot sticks into bite-sized pieces and rinse off the excess salt for a deliciously crunchy treat.